Postgraduate Diploma in Arts in International Law

 Course Details

-The aim of this module is to inculcate in the learner advanced legal research and writing skills.
+The aim of this module is to promote in the learner advanced legal research and writing skills.
 The module initially focusses on the development of online research skills and search operators.
-The learner develops an understanding of various research methodologies which can be employed when conducting research; doctrinal, comparative, socio-legal etc. Furthermore, the module fosters within learners the ability to write excellent legal prose with style, precision and accuracy.
-Learners master a legal house style; the Oxford University Standard for Citation of Legal Authorities (OSCOLA).
+The learner develops an understanding of various research methodologies which can be employed when conducting research; doctrinal, comparative, socio-legal etc., while also developing the skill and confidence to formulate a research proposal.

 Typical international commercial transactions involve numerous contracts over national boundaries.
 The objective of the module is to make participants familiar with the key contracts and institutions in international commerce.
 Learners examine private international law (conflict of laws) issues, international contract terms (INCOTERMS), and the Nations Convention on Contracts for the International Sale of Goods (CISG) and UNIDROIT principles as they apply to international contracts.
 Attention is paid to the role of the WTO as it is considered one of the most important developments in the history of international trade law.
 GATT is another significant area upon which there is significant focus.